0x1B05/english/cnn10/content/20240513.typ

 Next we're taking a trip to one of those islands, Lady Elliot Island, located at the southernmost tip of Great Barrier Reef.
 The island is lush with greenery again, regrowing after decades of topsoil mining.
 But now there's a new threat to this delicate ecosystem -- mass coral bleaching.
 CNN's Ivan Watso has more:

 An hour off the coast of Brisbane, Australia, lies a tiny paradise island, only accessible by aircraft.
 But it didn't always look like this.
 It has been through incredible transformation led by one man.
 Landing here is tricky.
 My pilot is Peter Gash.
-He basically owns the island, leasing it from the Australian government and running a eco-resort result here with his family.
+He basically owns the island, leasing it from the Australian government and running a eco-resort here with his family.

 Meanwhile, above this surface, the island teems with sea birds.

 In the 19th century, settlers mined the island for the bird guano leaving the place mostly barren hard coral.

 Peter's message of hope is inspiring, but it's tempered by something we see under water.
-Amid the reef sharks and sea turtles, there's coral bleached white, enough to worry to this island's greatest enthusiast.
+Amid the reef sharks and sea turtles, there's coral bleached white, enough to worry this island's greatest enthusiast.

 The damaged coral here, part of the mass bleaching event caused by the marine heat wave along the Great Barrier Reef, a phenomenon that could threaten the entire ecosystem.